 - Medical costs/health plan (38 percent)

-Some of the early adopters of AI technology have seen success in predictive analytics and we expect to see this as a trend in population health management as organizations try to manage their chronically ill populations and work on cost avoidance in value-based care contracts.
+Some of the early adopters of AI technology have seen success in predictive analytics.
+We expect to see this as a trend in population health management as organizations try to manage their chronically ill populations and work on cost avoidance within their value-based care contracts.
 Mike Hoxter, Lightbeam’s Chief Technology Officer, recently wrote a blog about AI use cases in population health management.

 Patient Generated Data

-With meaningful use (MU) stage 3 we saw the introduction of patient-generated health data (PGHD) which can be a great way to supplement data in an EMR.
+With meaningful use, (MU) stage 3 we saw the introduction of patient-generated health data (PGHD), which can be a great way to supplement data in an EMR.
 There are several types of PGHD, such as patient portals, wearables, and home monitoring devices.
 In 2018, surveys suggest we will see both patient portals and home monitoring devices create valuable patient-generated data.
 Patient portals specifically can increase patient engagement and make consumers feel like active partners in their own care.
-This should be no surprise as we see an increase in value-based care, and providers desire for patients to be more active and accountable in their treatment.
+This should be no surprise, as we see an increase in value-based care and providers’ desire for patients to be active and accountable in their treatment.

 The Continuing Shift to Value from Volume